Last Updated on February 25, 2022 by Scott Charleboix

 5. Add links that are relevant to your posts.

 After reading your posts, you should suggest to your visitors where they need to go next.
-There are several ways to do this.
+There are several ways to do this which are discussed throughout this post. ☒ Done

 6. Use widgets or plug-ins to put in your most popular posts into your sidebar.
-One of my favorite plug-ins is WordPress Popular Posts.
-Here’s a link to a blog post about 25 Blogging Tools for WordPress.
+One of my favorite plug-ins are Jetpack and WordPress Popular Posts.
+Here’s a link to a blog post about 25 Blogging Tools for WordPress. ☒ Done

 8. Install the Plug-in: Jetpack for WordPress